Top 10 Stevie Nicks Albums

 Stevie Nicks Albums 24 Karat Gold: Songs from the Vault

-Stevie Nicks’ album 24 Karat Gold: Songs from the Vault was a totally unexpected surprise for Stevie Nicks fans.
+Stevie Nicks’ album 24 Karat Gold: Songs from the Vault was an unexpected surprise for Stevie Nicks fans.
 The album featured a collection of demos that Stevie Nicks had put down on tape from 1969 to 1987.
-However, the album did not feature the original demos but rather newly recorded versions of those songs.
+However, the album did not feature the original demos but instead newly recorded versions of those songs.

-Some of the songs had been heard by some fans due to bootleg versions that have been circulating over the years.
-Nonetheless, Stevie Nicks newly recorded versions of these songs were fabulous.
-The songs also defined the many changes that Stevie Nicks songwriting has gone through over the years.
-Yet, despite any sort of stylistic changes, the one constant that was so apparent in this material was the magical soulfulness and mystical qualities that have always been inherent in her music.
+Some fans had heard some of the songs due to bootleg versions circulating over the years.
+Nonetheless, Stevie Nicks’ newly recorded versions of these songs were fabulous.
+The songs also defined the many changes Stevie Nicks songwriting has gone through over the years.
+Yet, despite any stylistic changes, the one constant apparent in this material was the magical soulfulness and mystical qualities that have always been inherent in her music.
 Don’t miss this one!

 # 2 – Bella Donna